wistia/wistia-open-docs/_posts/data-api.md

 Parameter Name      |  Description
 --------------------|-------------------------
-name               | The media's new name. new_still_media_id | The numeric ID of an image within the system that will replace the still that's displayed before the player starts playing.
-If this parameter is present while updating a non-video media, or if it specifies a non-image type media, then the call will fail with an error. description        | A new description to display next to the media within Wistia.
+name               | The media's new name. new_still_media_id | The Wistia hashed ID of an image that will replace the still that's displayed before the player starts playing.
+Will return failure message unless media to update is a video, and new still is an image. description        | A new description to display with the media within Wistia.

 #### Example Media#Update Request